faiem/HelloShortly/README.md

 There responsibilities are very simple. let's discuss about that.

 1. Key Range provider service: It's a rest api.
 It has only one GET endpoint.
 If any consumer request that endpoint it provides a range of two numbers.
-For example: let's have a look on the service's GET response,
+For example: let's have a look on the service's a sample GET json response,

 {
     "range_id": 29,